dinkel/docker-openldap/README.md

-NOTE: On purpose, there is no secured channel (TLS/SSL), because I believe that this service should never be exposed to the internet, but only be used directly by Docker containers using the `--link` option.
+NOTE: On purpose, there is no secured channel (TLS/SSL), because I believe that this service should never be exposed to the internet, but only be used directly by other Docker containers using the `--link` option.

 Usage
 -----

-The most simple form would be to start the application like so (however this is not the recommended way - see above):
+The most simple form would be to start the application like so (however this is not the recommended way - see below):

     docker run -d -p 389:389 -e SLAPD_PASSWORD=mysecretpassword -e SLAPD_DOMAIN=ldap.example.org dinkel/openldap